RegardsOss/RegardsOss.github.io/docs/development/frontend/components/clients.md

 ## Description

-As explain in the general frontend archicteture ([REGARDS UI data](../ui-data/) page), REGARDS is based on Redux and Redux API middleware librairies to fetch network data and store it.
+As explain in the general frontend archicteture ([REGARDS UI data](../data.md)), REGARDS is based on Redux and Redux API middleware librairies to fetch network data and store it.
 This page instantiate a client using client definitions from `@regardsoss/client`, that defines most of existing REGARDS endpoints

 ## How to